FIRSTTeam102/java-style-guide/README.md

 Other teams, you are free to use, distribute, and contribute to this guide under the MIT License.

 ## 1.1 Terminology Notes
-In this document, unless otherwise noted:
+This document will assume familiarity with the basic terminology of WPILib and the libraries Team 102 uses, including but not limited to, subsystems, commands, AdvantageKit inputs, etc. In this document, unless otherwise noted:

 - The term *class* refers to an "ordinary" class, enum, interface, annotation, record, or other extension of the common Java 'class'
 - The term comment always refers to implementation comments.
 We do not use the phrase "documentation comments", instead using the term "[Javadoc](https://en.wikipedia.org/wiki/Javadoc)."